-Here at Ashley’s, we know there are favorites that make their way to your table each other.
+Here at Ashley’s, we know there are favorite bakery items that make their way to your table each year.
 For some of you, Thanksgiving might not be complete without butterscotch rolls or sand tarts or butter flake rolls.
 You may need to start the morning with one of our delicious coffee cakes.
-We love that we are part of that tradition, and we are honored to have a place at your table, right next to grandma’s apple pie and Uncle Tom’s famous sweet potato casserole.
+We love that we are part of that tradition, and we are honored to have a place at your table, right next to grandma’s apple pie and uncle Joe’s famous sweet potato casserole.

-We know there will be plenty of traditional dishes and family favorites served up this year, but we also thought we’d share a side dish or two, in case you’re hosting and want to offer a different option or you’re headed somewhere and want to bring something tasty (but perhaps easy to do!).
-We really like this recipe from Cooking Light for Tangy Glazed Brussels Sprouts.
-It’s not too hard to make, but offers a tasty twist on a classic vegetable.
+We know there will be plenty of traditional dishes and family favorites served up this year, but we also thought we’d share a side dish or two, in case you’re hosting and want to offer a different option, or you’re headed somewhere and want to bring something tasty (but perhaps easy to do!).
+We really like this recipe from Love and Lemons for Balsamic Brussel Sprouts.
+It’s not too hard to make but offers a tasty twist on a classic vegetable.

-And if you want to bring a dish that looks like you put more in than you did (hey, we get it; we’re busy too!), here’s something easy to try: turn pre-made mashed potatoes into a casserole.
+And if you want to bring a dish that looks like you put more time in than you actually did (hey, we get it; we’re busy too!), here’s something easy to try – turn premade mashed potatoes into a casserole.

-- Top with shredded cheddar cheese, bacon and scallions
+- Top with shredded cheddar cheese, bacons and scallions.

 From our family, and our table, to yours, we are thankful for you this holiday.
 Happy Thanksgiving!